olydis/lambada/docs/spec.md

 Note that `i` is fixed for given `■` and does not depend on `n`:
 More parameters will not be consumed and end up as parameters of `αᵢ`, increasing `a`.
 Therefore `argmin` only minimizes `n`.
-If no such triple exists, the imlplementation may not terminate, i.e. it is not the responsibility of an implementation to detect whether `⟦■⟧` is defined.
+An implementation may assume that it is only asked to compute `⟦■⟧` if it is defined.
+For instance, it is acceptable for an imlplementation to not terminate if `⟦■⟧` is undefined.
 Examples:
 ``` Haskell
 ⟦true⟧  = (2, 0, 0)